bagasjs/pymicrolib/README.md

 The library is already implemented

 - Inconvinient
-The library has an implementation, but not really usable or maybe inconvinient to use.
+The library has an implementation, but not really usable or maybe inconvenient to use.

 - Not Implemented
 There's a design or idea for this library but there's no implementation currently